Slow Cooker Split Pea Soup Recipe

 Storage Tips and Reheating Instructions

-I always advise checking the temperature of the soup before serving it to make sure it is heated all the way through.
-A food thermometer will enable you to confirm that the soup is safe to eat because it has reached 165°F. These storage and reheating tips will help you enjoy your homemade split pea soup with the same great taste as the day you prepared it.
+Check to see if the soup is heated all the way through before serving.
+To be sure the soup is safe to eat, a food thermometer may be used – it should read 165°F. These tips for storage and reheating will help your homemade split pea soup taste just as good as the day you made it.

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.